 Our organic eggs come from free range hens which are free to roam on organic pastures and are fed on an organically produced diet.
 These farms must meet high welfare requirements set by the British Egg Industry Council, these standards are checked annually by an independent organic certification body.
 Our Organic farms are certified by organic farm accreditation bodies, including Soil Association, Organic Farmers and Growers or Organic Food Federation.

-Each of our dairy cows produce around 8,000 litres of milk a year so it’s important to Tesco and our supply chain partners’ right through to the farm that they are as healthy and their wellbeing is a priority.
-All of our dairy products produced in the UK will be from welfare assured farms that have met the requirements of the Red Tractor Assurance Scheme setting high standards for care and cleanliness.
+Each of our dairy cows produce around 8,000 litres of milk a year so the health and wellbeing of our cows is a priority for Tesco and the farmers we work with.
+All of our dairy products produced in the UK are from welfare assured farms that have met the requirements of the Red Tractor Assurance Scheme setting high standards for care and cleanliness.
 Tethering and tail docking is not permitted on farms that supply us.

-Our fresh milk is produced from cows on farms that are part of our Tesco Sustainable Dairy Group (TSDG) that are part of our Fair for Farmers Guarantee.
-Nearly 730 farms are needed to produce the fresh milk for our Tesco stores; with the herd size varying from small 60 cow herds to larger herds across the country and each farm manages their production system to suit the geography and climate from South East England to Wales and Scotland.
-All our TSDG dairy farms in addition to the Red Tractor assurance have a number of Tesco Livestock Requirements to meet.
+Our fresh milk is produced from cows on farms that are part of our Tesco Sustainable Dairy Group (TSDG) and covered by our Fair for Farmers Guarantee.
+Nearly 730 farms are needed to produce the fresh milk for our Tesco stores; with the herd size varying from small 60 cow herds to larger herds across the country.
+Each farm manages their production system to suit the geography and climate from South East England to Wales and Scotland.
+All our TSDG dairy farms in addition to the Red Tractor assurance meet a our specific Tesco Livestock Requirements.
 We have clear welfare measures for cow body condition, antibiotic usage, calving success, record keeping and more.
 We set targets for improvement each year, and monitor important areas such as lameness, cleanliness and cow health in each farm.
 This allows TSDG farmers to benchmark their performance with the rest of the group and allows us to target any help and resources to the areas where farmers need it most.
 To make sure our suppliers are always striving to meet our requirements our TSDG farms are visited every year by an independent auditor.

-Since 2008 we have worked with Liverpool University basing the Tesco Dairy Centre of Excellence at Wood Park, Neston.
-Our TSDG farmers and the wider industry have benefitted from trials on bedding, mobility, fertility and other research and knowledge transfer work promoting best practice.
-TSDG welfare measure reporting helps us focus the work at Liverpool to suit farmers’ needs.
+Since 2008 we have worked with Liverpool University’s Tesco Dairy Centre of Excellence at Wood Park, Neston.
+Our TSDG farmers and the wider industry have benefited from trials on bedding, mobility, fertility and other research and sharing of best practice.

 Our Tesco organic dairy producers are measured by organic standards set out and audited by the Soil Association or Organic Farmers and Growers.
 Standards include requirements for free grazing and restricted levels of antimicrobial treatments.

-All our finest* Aberdeen Angus cattle are part of the Tesco Aberdeen Angus scheme and must have a genuine Aberdeen Angus sire that is registered and authenticated by the Aberdeen Angus Society.
-From August 2016 all of our Aberdeen Angus will be sourced from farmers who have a Tesco contract.
-This contract is a first for the beef industry incentivising our Aberdeen Angus beef farmers to produce beef based on quality parameters and specifications which deliver consistent quality for our customers.
+All our Finest* beef range (excluding Finest* burgers and Finest* meatballs) is exclusively sourced from Aberdeen Angus cattle.
+We have 1200 producers on our Tesco Aberdeen Angus scheme which stipulates that animals must be sired by a registered Aberdeen Angus sire which is authenticated by the Aberdeen Angus Society.
+This contract is a first for the beef industry which incentivises our Aberdeen Angus beef farmers to produce beef based on quality parameters and specifications which deliver consistent quality for our customers.
 Aberdeen Angus beef is renowned for its superb flavour, taste and succulence due to its internal marbling.

-All our farmers in the UK and New Zealand produce some of the best quality lamb in the world by using progressive farming methods and the highest standards of welfare.
+Our farmers in the UK and New Zealand produce some of the best quality lamb in the world by using progressive farming methods and delivering the highest standards of welfare.

 Our organic lamb farms are independently audited by one of the organic certification bodies including Soil Association.
 These lambs are fed an organic diet and have access to organic pastures.